Homemade Vanilla Extract with Vanilla Extract Labels

 Making Vanilla in the Instant Pot

-I’ve been asked if I’ve ever made vanilla extract in my Instant Pot and my answer is, not yet.
-In many ways I’m slow to change and like the old, traditional methods.
+I’ve been asked if I’ve ever made vanilla extract in my Instant Pot, and my answer is, not yet.
+I’m slow to change and like the old, traditional methods.

 The upside to making vanilla extract in a pressure cooker, is it’s done in less than 24 hours and you use a fewer beans to liquid ratio — that alone might inspire me to try it!

-Until then, if you are interested, here’s a recipe and research on Instant Pot Vanilla Extract, plus it’s an amazing blog that I know my readers will enjoy!
-I’d love to hear if you try it.
+Until then, if you are interested, here’s a recipe and research on Instant Pot Vanilla Extract, let me know if you try it.

-- Everytime you use a tablespoon or more of your vanilla top it off with the same liquor (if used vodka, use vodka, bourbon, top off with bourbon).
-Shake well a few times and you are ready to go for next time, plus you ensure your beans stay covered and moist.
-No waiting involved.
+- Every time you use a tablespoon or more of your vanilla, top it off with vodka.
+Shake well, and you are ready to go for next time, plus, you ensure your beans stay covered and moist—no waiting involved.

-- Or wait until you’ve used half of your vanilla or your beans are exposed, then top it off with original liquor; letting it hang out again in a dark pantry for 2 weeks or longer before using.
-This works well if you have two bottles of vanilla, then you can alternate between the two; my preferred method.
+- Or wait until you’ve used half of your vanilla or your beans are exposed, then top it off with original liquor, letting it hang out again in a dark pantry for 2 weeks or longer before using.
+This works well if you have two bottles of vanilla, then you can alternate between the two, this is my preferred method.

-- For either method, be sure to occasionally (maybe once or twice a year) throw in a split, fresh vanilla bean or two.
-You can pull out one of the old ones if you wish or it’s getting too crowded.
+- For either method, occasionally (maybe once or twice a year) throw in a split, fresh vanilla bean or two.
+You can pull out one of the old ones if you wish or if it’s getting too crowded.

 - Have you used a vanilla bean in a recipe?
 Don’t throw that bean away, toss it in your bottle of vanilla.
 Waste not!

-- I bought these cute chalkboard labels to put on my bottles, but these craft labels sure are cute as well!
+- I bought these cute chalkboard labels to put on my bottles, but these craft labels sure are fun as well!

-- I love to tie my bottles with bakers twine in red or tan as well as regular twine.
-Raffia is awfully fun also.
+- I love to tie my bottles with baker’s twine and regular twine.
+Raffia is cute too.

-- A tag is nice; grab the free printable below, several options.
+- A kraft tag is nice; grab the free printable below, with several options.

 Free Vanilla Extract Labels